girantinas/dab-assignment-4/REFRESHER.md

 For the rest of this section, we'll describe some caveats you should be aware of when using this library.
 All these caveats are also shown in [this playground](https://play.golang.org/p/uFGmt9dFVRf).

-If you try to unmarshal a JSON with extra keys, the extra keys are ignored by Go.
+If you try to unmarshal a JSON with extra keys, the extra keys are ignored by Go by default.
 In the example above, if we had added a `sauce` key to the JSON but not the struct, the resulting struct would be exactly the same.
+You can change this behavior using [`DisallowUnknownFields`](https://golang.org/pkg/encoding/json/#Decoder.DisallowUnknownFields)

 Also if you unmarshal a JSON into a struct and the JSON is missing keys (say the JSON in our pizza example is missing the `radius`) the struct is initialized to its zero value for that variable.
 See the playground for an example of that.